 - To reunite lost pets with their owners; and

-- To reduce pet overpopulation through aggressive spay and neuter programs.
+- To reduce pet overpopulation through progressive spay and neuter programs.

-Talbot Humane’s compassionate staff and dedicated volunteers are making a difference every day by fulfilling the needs of our community.
-Our open admission shelter has a successful adoption program, placing animals not only in new loving homes but by working with other organizations.
-Whether we are receiving animals from other humane organizations in need of help or a 501.c.3 rescue group is accepting one of our special need residents into their care, we continue toward our mission of placing every treatable, adoptable pet coming through our doors into a forever home.
+Talbot Humane’s compassionate staff and dedicated volunteers are making a difference every day by fulfilling the needs of pets and their owners.
+Our open admission shelter is a success thanks to the support of our community.
+Our adoption program places pets in new loving homes.
+We also work with other organizations whether we are receiving animals from other humane organizations in need of help or a 501.c.3 rescue group is accepting one of our special need residents into their care, we continue toward our mission of placing every treatable, adoptable pet coming through our doors into a forever home.

 Talbot Humane operates as a Socially Conscious Shelter.
 We believe the Best Shelter is a Humane Community.